HomeLatest NewseHealthModerna partners with IBM to explore quantum computing and AI for mRNA Science

 Moderna has announced an agreement with IBM to explore next-generation technologies, including quantum computing and artificial intelligence (AI), to accelerate mRNA research and science.

-The companies said that they will invest in developing quantum computing skills to harness the power of this technology and explore its potential applications in Moderna's scientific challenges.
+The companies said that they will invest in developing quantum computing skills to harness the power of this technology and explore its potential in Moderna’s scientific challenges.
 Moderna will also participate in the IBM Quantum Accelerator program and the IBM Quantum Network, giving them access to quantum computing systems and expertise.

 Furthermore, the company said that their scientists will work together to apply MoLFormer, an AI foundation model that helps predict a molecule’s properties.
 This could help scientists understand the characteristics of potential mRNA medicines and optimize lipid nanoparticles, which encapsulate and protect mRNA, and mRNA itself to improve the safety and performance of mRNA medicines.